-Cannabis retail stores cannot be used for any other purpose at any time.
+Cannabis stores cannot be used for any other purpose at any time.
 Games and entertainment are not allowed in the store.

-Cannabis retail stores must be located in permanent buildings or structures with floor to ceiling walls that are not transparent.
-There are other rules too.
-Do you know what's allowed, and what isn't?
-For each image below, decide whether you think it shows something that is allowed or prohibited.
+A cannabis store must be located in a permanent building or structure.
+A licensee must not display cannabis, cannabis accessories, or the packaging or labeling of either of these in a store window.
+There are other rules, too.
+Do you know what's allowed and what isn't?
+You're about to see a series of images.
+For each one, decide whether you think it shows something that is allowed or prohibited.